isomerpages/mpa-seathedifference/_shore-or-not/Public Perspectives.md

 description: ""
 image: /images/microsite logo.png
 ---
-### Think working adults know better?
+### What does the man on the street know about maritime?

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/1rbu6PWARtw?si=dDuz8BSxvPsLGLPx" height="385" width="100%"></iframe>

-Taking to the streets, we asked working adults what they think or know about the maritime industry.
-Get ready for eye-opening thoughts that will surprise you!
-Discover the truth and whether they'd dive into the maritime world.
+We hit the streets to ask what people think they know about the maritime industry.
+Get ready for some eye-opening thoughts that may surprise you!
+Join us as we find out if they would consider diving into the exciting world of maritime.